-Delays and cancellation of trains are assigned to causes according to data sheet UIC 450-2.
-Notwithstanding the provisions of point 5.7.2.3, any unassigned delays are considered to have been caused by the infrastructure manager.
+Train delays and cancellations are assigned to causes in accordance with the table in appendix 3C drawn up in accordance with UIC leaflet 450-2.
+Without prejudice to the provisions of point 5.7.2.3, unassigned delays are deemed to be caused by the Infrastructure Manager.

-The day after the running day of the trains, lists of all trains whose delay on arrival at destination (for a destination in the National Rail Network) or departing from a border station (for trains leaving the National Rail Network) is greater than the threshold defined in 5.7.1.1 as well as lists of all the trains eliminated entirely or over part of their routes under the conditions referred to in point 5.7.1.4 are extracted from the databases.
-These lists are controlled and validated by the infrastructure manager.
+On the day on which the trains 1are running, lists of all trains whose delay on arrival at the destination (for a destination on the national rail network) or on departure from the border station (for trains leaving the national rail network) is greater than the threshold of 2 minutes, as well as lists of all trains cancelled in their entirety or over part of their journey under the conditions referred to in point 5.7.1.4, are checked and validated by the Infrastructure Manager.